-- State layer – An MBO map layer, typically with the state fill turned off because this layer is often used for reference and orientation
+- State layer – An Map Business Online map layer, typically with the state fill turned off because this layer is often used for reference and orientation

-- ZIP code layer – An MBO map layer used to designate areas of interest, territories, and for color shaded visualizations of demography or other imported data
+- ZIP code layer – An Map Business Online map layer used to designate areas of interest, territories, and for color shaded visualizations of demography or other imported data

-- Demographic data for color shading – included with MBO covering multiple years and hundreds of categories from the Census Bureau
+- Demographic data for color shading – included with Map Business Online covering multiple years and hundreds of categories from the Census Bureau

 - Imported user data – customers, prospects and sales reps – anything pertinent to your business that has a location component in the data

 - Imported industry business data – NAICS industry segment data or industry group data – see RealDatasets

 - Imported territory data – spreadsheets of counties, states or ZIP codes – preassigned to a territory name.
 Territory mapping can at times constitute a marketing map.

 When creating a business map for marketing analysis give some consideration to that array of data you have available or can procure.
 Look over the data layers to make sure location components exist and are accurately assembled.
 Look for columns in your data that you can use on the map to create color shadings, point/syMap Business Onlinel color codes, or heat map layers.